rmpestano/jakartaee-examples/jpa/oneToMany/README.md

-# A OneToOne annotation example
+# A JPA OneToMany annotation example

-This example demonstrates how to use the OneToOne annotation.
+This example demonstrates how to use the JPA OneToMany annotation.